IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/brad-frost.md

 ## Do you have any favorite books, videos, or resources that you could share with the readers?

-Again, I'll redirect people [over here](http://bradfrost.com/faq/#industry).
+Again, I'll redirect people <a class="link link--special" href="http://bradfrost.com/faq/#industry" target="_blank" rel="noopener">over here</a>.
 Those are the resources that I find really helpful.

 ## What can we expect from Brad in the future?
 Anything you want to share?

 More stuff!
 Again, I'm working on something that I'm looking forward to sharing over the next year.
-I'm also finishing up [my book called Atomic Design](http://atomicdesign.bradfrost.com/).
+I'm also finishing up <a class="link link--special" href="http://atomicdesign.bradfrost.com/" target="_blank" rel="noopener">my book called Atomic Design</a>.